Andy Burnham decision ‘done and dusted’, insists minister amid Labour anger

 A 10-strong group from Labour’s National Executive Committee (NEC), including the Prime Minister, voted on Sunday to deny Mr Burnham permission to run in the by-election.

-Sir Keir defended the decision on Monday, arguing that allowing Mr Burnham to run for a Westminster seat would divert Labour’s resources away from campaigns for the local elections in May.
+Sir Keir defended the decision on Monday morning, arguing that allowing Mr Burnham to run for a Westminster seat would divert Labour’s resources away from campaigns for the local elections in May.

-He said the “battle of our times” is between Labour and Reform UK rather than within his own party, despite internal anger over the move, and he appealed for unity in seeing off the challenge.
+He insisted the “battle of our times” is between Labour and Reform UK rather than within his own party and appealed to members to unite ahead of “a fight that matters hugely to the future of our country”.

-But critics accused Sir Keir and his allies of preventing Mr Burnham’s candidacy for factional reasons, fearing a leadership challenge from the mayor as both Labour’s poll ratings and his personal approval flounder.
+But critics accused the Prime Minister and his allies of blocking Mr Burnham’s candidacy for factional reasons, fearing a leadership challenge from the mayor as both Labour’s poll ratings and his personal approval flounder.

+In their letter, addressed to Sir Keir, Home Secretary Shabana Mahmood in her role as NEC chairwoman, and Labour general secretary Hollie Ridley, MPs called on the party’s ruling body to “re-evaluate the decision.”

 The names of the signatories are not expected to be made public.